 Lake Holon spans 300 hectares and is 1700+ meters above sea level.
 It is taken care of by the indigenous community of the T’Boli who lives in the area.

 Kanda Lake, Himachal Pradesh, India

 The best and recommended time to visit the lake is mid-morning till 12:00 PM.
 Post this time, the winds start flowing at a fast pace, and the chances of getting stuck increases.
-The lake can be reached through trekking till the top or by hiring a 4X4 local vehicle.
+The lake can be reached through trekking to the top or by hiring a 4X4 local vehicle.
 The roads are not yet developed, so taking a local driver is the best advice.
-Explore the entire mountain surrounding the lake and don’t miss spotting the shallow valley holding cursed black river.
+Explore the entire mountain surrounding the lake and don’t miss spotting the shallow valley holding the cursed black river.

-Norton Lake, USA | 33andfree.live | Instagram | Twitter
+– By 33andfree.live | Instagram | Twitter

 There’s a reason why the rich and famous flock to the shores of Lake Como in northern Italy.
 Surrounded by Alpine foothills, the wishbone-shaped body of water holds a wealth of gorgeous scenery, from waterfront villas boasting colorful gardens to picturesque small towns with stone streets.